MI6: Selection and training

 SIS officers are often chosen based on merit and skill from universities and military academies.
 The chosen recruit then must apply within the United Kingdom, must be a British citizen or have been a resident of the UK for at least ten years.
 First, all recruits must pass the basic civil service entry exam before being introduced to a panel of SIS officers during an in-depth competency-based interview.
-If the interviewee passes a detailed background and security check is performed before a job offer is made.
+If the interviewee passes, a detailed background and security check is performed before a job offer is made.

 Training for recruits takes place at Fort Monckton, Portsmouth.
 The chosen candidates must go through an intense six-month training programme known as the Intelligence Officer's New Entry Course (IONEC).
 IONEC recruits must learn how to select and handle agents, to operate undercover identity and use tradecraft skills such as dead drops, surveillance and counter-surveillance techniques, secret writing and code writing.
 These skills would enable the incoming agents to successfully use these techniques during complex missions and operations.

 After the training programme ends, recruits will be fully inaugurated as SIS officers.
-SIS recruits rely on the United Kingdom Special Forces (UKSF) for special operations and basic training, SIS operatives also receive training in firearm use, which includes pistols and submachine guns, although it would be rare for an SIS agents to use or even carry a firearm in the line of duty.
+SIS recruits rely on the United Kingdom Special Forces (UKSF) for special operations and basic training, SIS operatives also receive training in firearm use, which includes pistols and submachine guns, although it would be rare for an SIS agent to use or even carry a firearm in the line of duty.

 A special programme for recruits, stemming from an ethnic minority or low socio-economic background, a joint SIS, MI5, GCHQ Summer Intelligence Internship is available.
 If a would-be recruit is in their final (or penultimate) year of university (as of the 2023/24 academic year) that recruit will be chosen by academics to be admitted into the internship.

 Paramilitary Group

-E Squadron is the sole paramilitary group within SIS.
-There is limited information about the squadron in the public domain, and it was not until the 1990s that it was officially recognised by the British government.
+There is limited information about E Squadron in the public domain, and it was not until the 1990s that it was officially recognised by the British government.
 Although the Government has declassified some information about the squadron, details about its operations generally remain secret.
 Before the 1990s, the group was known mainly by pseudonym The Increment.

 Out of all the British special forces units, E Squadron is a branch of the wider UKSF and many of its combatants are hand-picked to work with the SIS.
 The group is available for undertaking any task at the requirement of the both UKSF Directorate and SIS.
 It is manned by operators from the Special Air Service (SAS), Special Boat Service (SBS) and the Special Reconnaissance Regiment (SRR).